 Most modern recording sessions don’t take place in big budget studios like they once did.
-These days, it’s hardly a limitation any more, compared to when consumer recording interfaces first hit the market.
+These days, there are hardly any limitations in terms of space, compared to when consumer recording interfaces first hit the market.
 CPU processing and plugin algorithms have come a long way in a short amount of time.
-We have access to some incredibly vibrant reverbs, colorful compressors, and amazingly well emulated outboard gear in our computers now.
-I used to love recording drums in a great sounding huge room, but these days I find myself almost always doing my best to record drums as dry and tight as possible by dampening and diffusing the room I’m working in.
-This way I can decide how big the room sound comes across in the final mix when everything else is tracked.
+We have access to some incredibly vibrant reverbs, colorful compressors, and amazingly well-emulated outboard gear in our computers now.
+Where once there was a love of recording drums in a great sounding huge room, now tastes might change to recording drums in as dry and tight a manner as possible by dampening and diffusing the room that’s being working in.
+This method can help you decide how big the room sound comes across in the final mix when everything else is tracked.
 Let’s take a moment to discuss how we can get that final room sound with a chain of plugins.

 Recording the Right Source Material

-Even though you’ll be dialing up your huge room sound with plugins, you need to make absolutely sure that you’ve recorded the right source material to feed to this software.
+Even though you’ll be dialing up your huge room sound with plugins, you need to make absolutely certain that you’ve recorded the right source material to feed to this software.
 Oftentimes, the most important tracks to capture from the drum kit on recording day are the overheads and room positions.
 You can always meticulously program in some direct trigger sounds if necessary, but you absolutely need to capture the kit as a whole with the mics if you expect to get something versatile to work with in the mix.